 The title song is the first in the Bond series in which we see the person who is singing, in this case Sheena Easton.
 The song was a Top 10 hit in both the UK charts (#8) and US charts (#4, 25 July 1981).
 It received an Academy Award nomination for Best Song, and was featured in a song and dance number at the Oscars on 29 March 1982.
 It featured dancers dressed as villains and henchman such as Dr. No and Ernst Stavro Blofeld as well as the real Harold Sakata and real Richard Kiel reprising their roles as Oddjob and Jaws respectively.
 A dancer played James Bond and at the end of the sequence he took off in a rocket with Sheena Easton who had been singing the title song live.
 This was just one of a medley of five song and dance numbers for each Best Song nominee on the night and it also acted as a preamble to the presentation by Roger Moore of the Irving Thalberg Honorary Award to 'Albert R Broccoli' in honour of the James Bond movie series.
 Starting with this film and the rise of the MTV Generation, all Bond films have had music video tie-ins.

-The closing scene with British Prime Minister Margaret Thatcher, marked the first time a real life Head of State was portrayed on screen in a James Bond movie.
+The closing scene with British Prime Minister Margaret Thatcher, marked the first time a real life head of government was portrayed on screen in a James Bond movie.
 The PM was portrayed by Actress-Comedienne Janet Brown, who was well known for performing impersonations of Thatcher.

 When shooting the still for the movie's main poster, photographer Morgan Kane allegedly asked his model to put the bathers on backwards as they hung too low over her legs.
 After the poster had been released, some newspaper editors felt that there was too much buttock shown in the poster.
 To show less skin, the bathers were extended or shorts were added to the hips in the posters.
 The original poster caused outrage amongst various groups, causing Saskatchewan, Canada, to rate the film "Special X", despite being rated PG or equivalent virtually everywhere else.
 That rating was later lowered.
 Apparently the model's identity was not known for some time.
 More than one model alleged they were the owners of the legs but it was finally revealed they belonged to then 22 year old New York model Joyce Bartle.